Taekniskolinn-JavaScript/asteroid-evader/README.md

-# HTML Space Game
+# Asteroid Evader

-I take no credit for this game.
-I was simply coding along with [Steve Taylor](https://twitter.com/gostay) at [UtahJS](http://www.meetup.com/UtahJS/events/220294554/).
+This game originated at [UtahJS](http://www.meetup.com/UtahJS/events/220294554/) as I was coding along with [Steve Taylor](https://twitter.com/gostay) as he gave a talk on HTML5 games.
+It has since evolved into what you see now.
 His original work can be found [here](http://wahoo.com/play/html5in45/).